-On June 15, 2023, the FERC adopted a reporting requirement79 that directs transmission providers to file a one-time informational report describing their current or planned policies and processes for conducting extreme weather vulnerability assessments80 (whether and how transmission providers establish a scope for their extreme weather vulnerability assessments, develop inputs, identify vulnerabilities and determine exposure to extreme weather hazards, estimate the costs of impacts, and develop mitigation measures to address extreme weather risks).
-Each transmission provider must file the one-time informational report required by Order 897 on or before October 25, 2023.81
+On June 15, 2023, the FERC adopted a reporting requirement that directs transmission providers to file a one-time informational report describing their current or planned policies and processes for conducting extreme weather vulnerability assessments (whether and how transmission providers establish a scope for their extreme weather vulnerability assessments, develop inputs, identify vulnerabilities and determine exposure to extreme weather hazards, estimate the costs of impacts, and develop mitigation measures to address extreme weather risks).
+Each transmission provider was required to file the one-time informational report required by Order 897 on or before October 25, 2023.
+ISO-NE and the TOs submitted their 51-page Report on October 25, 2023.